 As I was preparing to have lunch I noticed that the refrigerator had stopped working.
 Panic!
 This could be a disaster because if I was to leave the boat in a few days and fly to the US, all the supplies in the refrigerator would spoil.
 I immediately started troubleshooting.
 Electricity was properly supplied to the DC/AC converter and it, in turn, produced proper voltage.
 I opened the compressor box.
 Inside there was another box at which several wires ended.
 I opened this box and to my great relief I found that in it there was a flat fuse.
 After I checked this fuse I found it burned.
 It was a 15 A fuse.
-I do not have too many flat fuses in Thetis but after a search of the spares I found a 10 A one.
+I did not have too many flat fuses in Thetis but after a search of the spares I found a 10 A one.
 I replaced with it the burned one, and after crossing my fingers I applied power.
 No smoke and the refrigerator started working again.
 While this may do for today, I will have to get a proper 15 A fuse plus a spare.

 I tried to call Durham but there was no answer so I tried Cynthia’s mobile phone.
 Scott answered it.
 He was at the hospital in Cynthia’s room.
 He put her on the line.
 She definitely sounded less exhausted than this morning.
 Both she and baby Alexander are doing fine.
 She was not sure if she wants me to visit right away because although she should be out of the hospital by tomorrow Scott’s parents will be visiting and maybe two sets of in-laws might be too much.
 At any rate, we will be deciding by tomorrow.
 As we were speaking, Alice walked into the room and I spoke with her also.
 She promised to send me an e-mail with what they want me to do.
 I will be on stand-by.

 In the late afternoon I went ashore and took a long walk to the small chapel, on the E side of the bay, which is build into a cave.
 After visiting the chapel, I continued E to the end of the dirt road.
 There was a riot of wild flowers, very pretty.
 Back on board, I prepared the first cooked meal for this year: pasta with fresh tomato sauce.
 It was very good but the night was too cold to eat outside in the cockpit.
-The wind is somewhat down.
+The wind was somewhat down.
 During this day I received lots and lots of congratulatory e-mails and SMS.